qdrant/landing_page/qdrant-landing/content/articles/neural-search-tutorial.md

 date: 2021-06-10T10:18:00.000Z
 # aliases: [ /articles/neural-search-tutorial/ ]
 ---

-## How to build a neural search service with BERT + Qdrant + FastAPI
+# Neural Search 101: A Comprehensive Guide and Step-by-Step Tutorial

 Information retrieval technology is one of the main technologies that enabled the modern Internet to exist.
 These days, search technology is the heart of a variety of applications.
 From web-pages search to product recommendations.
 For many years, this technology didn't get much change until neural networks came into play.

-In this tutorial we are going to find answers to these questions:
+In this guide we are going to find answers to these questions:

 * What is the difference between regular and neural search?
 * What neural networks could be used for search?